Glossary definitionBrowse the neighboring terms

 Everything that happens after a model's initial pretraining to turn it from a raw text predictor into a usable assistant, including instruction tuning, preference optimization, safety training, and behavioral adjustments.

-A pretrained model knows language and facts, but it has no sense of how to be helpful, safe, or well-behaved.
-Post-training is the collection of stages that shape it into something people can interact with productively.
-These stages typically include instruction tuning (teaching it to follow requests), preference learning like RLHF or DPO (teaching it which responses humans prefer), safety training (teaching it to refuse harmful requests), and personality adjustments.
+Post-training is everything that happens after a model's initial pretraining to turn it from a raw text predictor into a usable assistant.
+These stages typically include instruction tuning, preference learning such as reinforcement learning from human feedback (RLHF) or direct preference optimization (DPO), safety training, and personality adjustments.
 Two models built on the same pretrained base can feel completely different after post-training: one might be concise and direct, another verbose and cautious, depending on how this stage was done.

 Builder example